Occ. Code 8720700

 as liaison with Coordinated Specialty Care Unit and security staff in

 scheduling procedures for outside health service appointments for

 non-emergency care, minimizing transportation and security requirements.

-and review all programmatic activities relating to inmates health care in a
+and reviews all programmatic activities relating to inmates health care in a

 systems that are designed by Central Office staff in the Division of